If passed, you may get up to $25,000 to buy a new home

 What is the Downpayment Towards Equity Act?

 The Downpayment Toward Equity Act is an innovative legislative proposal aimed at helping first-time, first-generation homebuyers achieve their dreams of homeownership.
 It proposes up to $25,000 in financial assistance to cover the upfront costs of a home purchase.
-Eligible home buyers can use the grant funds for expenses like a down payment, mortgage closing costs, or securing a lower mortgage interest rate.
+If passed, it would allow eligible home buyers to use the grant funds for expenses like a down payment, mortgage closing costs, or securing a lower mortgage interest rate.

 This initiative seeks to close the homeownership gap, particularly for moderate- and low-income households.
 Although any qualified home buyer is eligible for grants through the Downpayment Toward Equity Act, it has been designed to assist “socially and economically disadvantaged homebuyers,” which includes Americans with disabilities, Asian American, Black, Hispanic, and Native American buyers.